2000 UEFA Cup semi-final violence: Events

 The violence occurred at 21:00 in Istanbul's Taksim Square during a fight between Leeds fans and Galatasaray fans the day before their UEFA Cup semi-final first leg at Galatasaray's Ali Sami Yen Stadium in Istanbul on 6 April 2000.

 Turkish accounts of the events stated that Leeds fans had been taunting people from local bars, which led to the Turkish police being called in to stop fights from breaking out.
 There were reports that a Galatasaray fan had run to a nearby telephone box to call for support when he saw Leeds fans arriving.
 Several Galatasaray fans, reportedly members of a gang called "The Night Watchmen", entered the area shortly afterwards, precipitating a fight between the two sets of supporters which led to the two Leeds fans, Kevin Speight, 40, and Christopher Loftus, 37, being stabbed to death.
 Police arrested Ali Umit Demir and three other men for the stabbings.

 The first moments of the fight are unclear with witness accounts of the brawl either being started by Leeds fans throwing beer glasses at Galatasaray fans and insulting the Turkish flag or being started by Galatasaray fans throwing chairs or ambushing Leeds fans with knives.
+Leeds supporter Steve Wilkinson, who suffered knife wounds to his leg and hand, said of the incident "This was a premeditated attack.
+We came out of a bar and there were 100 people waiting for us with machetes, knives, bits of chair and table legs and they just attacked us.
+The police did nothing, in fact they were helping them beat us up."